 Sometimes referred to as Alaska's "Lost Coast", the North Gulf Coast provides the eastern and northern border of Prince William Sound.
 With the exception of Valdez, this area is very remote and accessible only by private boat or single-engine aircraft.
 It offers outstanding freshwater and saltwater fishing opportunities, in remote settings.
 The Marine fishery is most easily accessed out of Valdez or Whittier.
 For anglers based out of Fairbanks who have a hankering for saltwater fishing, Valdez is the destination of choice, at about 350 miles.
 The drive takes just over 6.5 hours from Fairbanks, making a Valdez trip a substantial commitment.
 Still, fishing out of Valdez can be outstanding at times.
 For the outdoor photographer interested in photographing pre-spawning salmon, check out the pink salmon run, with 10-15 million fish crowding Valdez Arm, and accessible in many locations from shore on the road system.
 If your timing is good, you will witness fish so densely-packed that there seems to be barely enough water to handle the load.

-The North Gulf Coast and Prince William Sound contains dozens of cabins that are available for use by the general public.
-These cabins are controlled by either the state or federal government, and most require advance reservations and user fees are usually charged by the night.
+The North Gulf Coast and Prince William Sound contain dozens of cabins that are available for use by the general public.
+These cabins are controlled by either the state or federal government, and most require advance reservations, and user fees are usually charged by the night.
 Amenities are spartan; expect to find an outhouse, bunks with no bedding or mattresses, no food, no dishes or cookstove, and no power or running water.
 Some include the use of a boat, but you will probably have to bring an outboard if one is needed.
 Most have wood-fired or oil-fired stoves for heat.
-See our Public-Use Cabins page for locations, recommended gear, reservation and contact information.
+See our Public-Use Cabins page for locations, recommended gear, reservation, and contact information.

 Several cabins are available in the Cordova area, few of which are available from the road system.

 - McKinley Trail Cabin.
-12'X14', sleeps 6, woodstove (bring your own or cut your own wood).
+12'X14', sleeps 6, wood stove (bring your own or cut your own wood).
 Located on the road system on the Copper River Highway, about 20 miles out of Cordova.
 CLICK HERE for availability, rates and reservations.

 - McKinley Lake Cabin.
-16'X20', sleeps 6, woodstove (bring or cut your own firewood), rainwater catchment barrel.
+16'X20', sleeps 6, wood stove (bring or cut your own firewood), rainwater catchment barrel.
 Located on McKinley Lake, 2.25 miles from the McKinley trailhead.
-CLICK HERE for availability, rates and reservations.
+CLICK HERE for availability, rates, and reservations.

 - Power Creek Cabin.
 12'X20', sleeps 8, wood stove, rainwater catchment barrel.
 Bring or cut your own firewood.
-Accessed via a 4.2 mile hike on Power Creek Trail near Cordova.
-CLICK HERE for availability, rates and reservations.
+Accessed via a 4.2-mile hike on Power Creek Trail near Cordova.
+CLICK HERE for availability, rates, and reservations.

 - Tideman Slough Cabin.
 12'X14', sleeps 6, oil stove, rainwater catchment barrel.
 Bring your own heating oil.
 Located on the east bank of Tideman Slough, and is accessible only by boat from the Alaganik boat ramp.
 Must be accessed at high tide.
-CLICK HERE for availability, rates and reservations.
+CLICK HERE for availability, rates, and reservations.

 Three cabins are located on Hinchinbrook Island, all of which are popular with hunters.

 - Double Bay Cabin.
 12'X14', sleeps 6, oil stove (bring your own fuel), wood stove (bring or cut your own firewood), rainwater catchment barrel.
 Located on the east side of Double Bay (north shore of Hinchinbrook Island).
 Access via floatplane or powerboat out of Cordova at high tide.
-CLICK HERE for availability, rates and reservations.
+CLICK HERE for availability, rates, and reservations.

 - Hook Point Cabin.
 16'X16', sleeps 6, oil stove (bring your own fuel), wood stove (bring or cut your own firewood), rainwater catchment barrel.
 Located 25 air miles southwest of Cordova, 1.5 miles west of Hook Point along the south side of Hinchinbrook Island.
 Can be accessed via wheel plane at low tide.
-CLICK HERE for availability, rates and reservations.
+CLICK HERE for availability, rates, and reservations.

 - Jack Bay Cabin.
 12'X14', sleeps 6, oil stove (bring your own fuel), rainwater catchment barrel.
 Located at the east end of Jack Bay (via Valdez Narrows).
 Access at high tide via floatplane or boat out of Valdez.
-CLICK HERE for availability, rates and reservations.
+CLICK HERE for availability, rates, and reservations.